sodiqyekeen/handlr/docs/getting-started/installation.md

 ## Troubleshooting

-### Source Generator Not Working
+### Enhanced Source Generator Not Working
-If the source generator isn't generating handlers:
+If the enhanced source generator isn't generating the dispatcher:

 1. **Restart your IDE** after installing the packages
 2. **Clean and rebuild** your solution
-3. **Check that your commands/queries implement the correct interfaces**
+3. **Check that your commands/queries inherit from BaseCommand<T> or BaseQuery<T>**
+4. **Verify handlers implement ICommandHandler<T,R> or IQueryHandler<T,R>**
+5. **Check generated files** in `obj/Debug/net9.0/generated/` folder

 ### Build Errors
 - Ensure you're targeting .NET 9.0 or later
 - Verify all packages are compatible versions
 - Check for conflicting MediatR or similar packages
+- Ensure handlers are normal classes, not partial classes

+### Performance Verification
+To verify the enhanced performance:
+- Check that generated dispatcher uses switch expressions
+- Look for `GeneratedHandlrDispatcher.g.cs` in generated files
+- No reflection-based calls should appear in generated code

 ## Support